dy/piezo/docs/r&d.md

       ? destructuring of internals must be also possible: `(ABC, CDE) = @musi.chord` ?
 What if `(pi, sin, cos) <= @math`?
   + makes `@` part of name with special meaning
+  - makes code very verbose
+  - C/CPP doesn't do this way

   ? what if `pi@math`?